wso2/docs-security/en/docs/security-reporting/report-security-issues.md

 ---
 title: Report Security Issues
 category: security-reporting
+version: 2.0
 ---

 # Report Security Issues

+<p class="doc-info">Version: 2.0</p>
+___

-To report a security issue in a WSO2 product, service, or open-source project, use the confidential mailing list that matches the scope of your finding.
+To report a security issue in a WSO2 product, service, or open-source project, use one of the confidential channels below.
 Reports are reviewed by a small internal security team and treated with the highest priority and confidentiality.

-Before reporting, see the [Vulnerability Reporting Guidelines]({{#base_path#}}/security-reporting/vulnerability-reporting-guidelines/) for what to include in the report and what not to send.
+Before reporting, see the [Vulnerability Reporting Guidelines]({{#base_path#}}/security-reporting/vulnerability-reporting-guidelines/) for the preparation steps, the disclosure rules, and what to include in the report.
 Eligible reporters may receive recognition and a reward through the [Reward and Acknowledgement Program]({{#base_path#}}/security-reporting/reward-and-acknowledgement-program/).

-## Mailing lists
+## Security mailing lists

+Independent security researchers and community users should submit through the confidential security mailing list that matches the scope of the finding.
 Each list accepts encrypted submissions; use the GPG key listed alongside.

 | Scope | Email Address | GPG Key |
 | ----- | ------------- | ------- |